Answering Star Method Interview Questions Confidently

 Table of Contents

-When interviewing for a new job, you can expect to encounter behavioural interview questions.
+When interviewing for a new job, you can expect to encounter behavioral interview questions.
 These ask you to provide concrete examples from your past experiences to show specific skills and competencies.
-Employers use these types of questions because past behaviour is often the best predictor of future performance.
+Employers use these types of questions because past behavior is often the best predictor of future performance.

 Using the STAR method has several key benefits: